juanpc2018/No-macsfancontrol-for-Linux-but.../README.md

 that IC runs Hot,
-a vacuum clean, and thermal paste change is recommended, BUT... the plastic retainers / standoffs breat very easy. can be replaced with 2x small & long screws, and a O-ring washer in the back of the PCB. does Not need to be tight, springs are strong, a lock nut or a small amount of nail paint or a drop of super glue will hold the screw in place.
+a vacuum clean, and thermal paste change is recommended, BUT... the plastic retainers / standoffs breat very easy. can be replaced with 2x small M1 M2 M3 maybe & 20mm long screws, and a plastic / Kapton O-ring washer in the back of the PCB. does Not need to be tight, springs are strong, just balanced. a lock nut or a small amount of nail paint or a drop of super glue will hold the screw in place. do not over tight, the sprin must have room to move.